CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![Overview: Regulatory Compliance tile](../Images/regulatory-compliance-tile.png)

-12. The last tile on the overview page is the **Assessed resources** which is essentially the **Inventory** – it shows the number of unmonitored VMs alongside the total covered resources - **you should expect to have zero unmonitored VMs**.
+12. The next tile on the overview page is the **Assessed resources** which is essentially the **Inventory** – it shows the number of unmonitored VMs alongside the total covered resources - **you should expect to have zero unmonitored VMs**.
 Resources are divided by their health status.
 Clicking on this tile will redirects you to the asset inventory dashboard where you can explore your resource and their security posture – see a dedicated exercise below.

 > ❗ Important: <br>